Ryuyxx/IamAI/content/posts/pc/index.md

 ## Intro
 - In this article, I would like to introduce my current **PC** and **desk setup**.
 - I don't think I will make any more significant improvements while I am at family home.
 (I can't wait to live on my own.)
-- In addition, I would like to introduce some of the PCs I have built in the past.
+- In addition, I'll share some of the PCs I have built in the past.

 <br>